The Link Between Social Relationships and Brain Health: Insights and Strategies

 This innovative approach leverages data from various sources, including self-reported surveys on social activity levels and medical records, to predict individuals’ risk of developing cognitive conditions like dementia or Alzheimer’s disease.

-By using complex algorithms and machine learning techniques, these provide valuable insights into how variables such as social isolation or loneliness might affect our brains over time.
+By using complex algorithms and machine learning techniques, these tools provide valuable insights into how variables such as social isolation or loneliness might affect our brains over time.

 Research has shown that neurological implications of loneliness can be severe.